kocheick/shevapro-website/README-BLOG.md

 # Blog System - Shevapro Website

+A comprehensive blog system for the Shevapro website that uses Kobweb's markdown support to create, manage, and display blog articles.
+The system automatically generates pages from markdown files, supports rich formatting, and includes features like tag filtering.

-This document explains the blog system implementation using Kobweb's markdown support.
+This document explains the blog system implementation in detail.

 ## ✅ Blog System Status